lifebit-ai/phewas/docs/cb_integration_phewas.md

 2. Should users only use pheWAS with ICD10 columns?
 3. Can I run with multi-level phenotypes? -> Test and if not adapt design_matrix.R
 4. Does the report needs updating?
+5. Not all samples might have any ICD10 code at all.

 ## 3. Tasks
 - **(1) Prepare aggregate VCFs files & Test data**